 So just know that I’m just a beginner in FPGAs but I want to write blog about how to get started with FPGAs so that I might help people that have no clue what an FPGA does or what an FPGA is.
 I’m not gonna go into too much details about how an FPGA works but I’m gonna only gonna tell what you need to know for now in order to do some cool stuff with FPGAs.

-It was a tuesday evening and Logan had asked on the GCI (Google Code In) group if we wanted to take an Ubuntu challange.
+It was a Tuesday evening and Logan had asked on the GCI (Google Code-In) group if we wanted to take an Ubuntu challenge.
 He then informed us that we would be staying at Point aux Piments for 4 days but we had to work with TLS 1.3 which is the newest version of TLS.
-I accepted the challange and agreed to come.
-Logan was kind enough to pick me up from my home and on the following day I packed 4 sets of clothes, my laptop, my bluetooth speaker, my towel, my phone, my phone charger and my toothbrush with a shaving kit as I do not like too much facial hair on my face.
+I accepted the challenge and agreed to come.
+Logan was kind enough to pick me up from my home and on the following day, I packed 4 sets of clothes, my laptop, my Bluetooth speaker, my towel, my phone, my phone charger and my toothbrush with a shaving kit as I do not like too much facial hair on my face.
 I asked Logan what time he was going to pick me up and he told me that it would be 7:00 in the morning.

 If you’ve ever used the Fedora operating system you’ll know that there are many kinds out there like Fedora Worskstation, Fedora Server and so on.
 But what about Fedora Silverblue ?
 And what’s the big difference between Fedora Workstation and Silverblue?